torvalds/linux/Documentation/filesystems/ext4/inodes.rst

    * - 0x28
      - 60 bytes
      - i_block[EXT4_N_BLOCKS=15]
      - Block map or extent tree.
-See the section “The Contents of inode.i_block”.
+See the section “The Contents of ianalde.i_block”.
    * - 0x64
      - __le32
      - i_generation